Pour Some Sugar on Me: Reception

 The somewhat delayed success of "Pour Some Sugar on Me" (due to the new promo release) helped send Hysteria to number 1 on the Top Pop Albums chart (now the Billboard 200) a year after release, selling four million copies during the single's run.
-The song reached number 2 on the US Billboard Hot 100, number 18 in the UK Singles Chart and number 26 on the Australian Singles Chart.
+The song reached number 2 on the US Billboard Hot 100, number 18 on the UK Singles Chart and number 26 on the Australian Singles Chart.

-MTV ranked "Pour Some Sugar on Me" number 1 in its "Top 300 Videos of All Time" countdown in May 1991.
+MTV ranked "Pour Some Sugar on Me" number 1 on its "Top 300 Videos of All Time" countdown in May 1991.
 In 2006, VH1 ranked the song number 2 on its list of the "100 Greatest Songs of the '80s."
+AllMusic wrote: "The romp of a song is mindless fun and remains one of the genre's most headbanging, fist-banging greatest."

 In 2012, due to royalty conflicts with their record company regarding profits from online sales, the band re-recorded the song, along with "Rock of Ages", under the title "Pour Some Sugar on Me 2012" and released both digitally in June 2012 (similarly, a re-recorded version of the single "Hysteria" entitled "Hysteria (2013 Re-recorded Version)" was also released online the following year).